ippontech/blog-usa/posts/hybrid-cloud-cloud-responsibly.md

 ---

 <h2 id="concept">Concept</h2>
 Hybrid Cloud is about logically bringing data center environments closer together.
 Network engineers may view this as the evolution of North-South traffic being treated as East-West.
 In this context a data center can be a traditional colocation facility, a cloud provider, serverless provider, or SaaS provider.

 As infrastructure technology has improved, the logical boundary where we naturally segment our infrastructure moved.
 Data center to data center was a natural boundary to designate as WAN traffic for years.
 Introducing adjacent data centers in close proximity as “availability zones” challenged the idea of a brick-and-mortar data center being the WAN-distance boundary for infrastructure.
 Regional replication and multi-master technology has further moved the boundary.
 Now, the only true boundary for infrastructure segmentation is latency.

-<h2>Example</h2>
-Hybrid Cloud is about running your infrastructure where it makes sense.
-For example, a finance company may be running heavy computations in November and December so instead of running on-prem they can burst their workload to the cloud, temporarily leasing resources.
-Having a hybrid cloud allows them to transition their data back to on-prem when complete, taking advantage of the cloud’s resources but only when necessary.

 <h2 id="benefits">What are the benefits?</h2>